What is a Multi-City Flight?

 Tip: You can score the same deal via Expedia, Skyscanner, WayAway, etc… I don’t advise this unless it’s the same carrier throughout the trip.
-If multiple airlines are involved, if something goes wrong with all three parties (the broker and the two airlines) will pass the buck.
+If multiple airlines are involved, they will pass the buck if something goes wrong with all three parties (the broker and the two airlines).
 I know this from firsthand experience.

 Traveling a lot?
 Get your cashback from every trip 🤑